January 22, 2026

 3. Follow the on-screen instructions

-Once you've entered activation details, follow the on-screen instructions to complete the activation.
+Once you've entered activation details, follow the on-screen instructions to complete the process.

 4. Restart your phone

-It may not be explicitly asked, but it’s recommended that you also restart your phone (turn it off and back on again) to configure the settings properly.
+It may not be explicitly asked, but it’s recommended that you also restart your phone (turn it off and back on) to configure the settings properly.

 5. Test out the connection